oliv2079/oliv2079.github.io/_handbook/plots.md

     teaser: /images/teaser/plot.png
 ---

+Pros and Cons of using different types of plots depending on the data.

 ## Single Variables (Univariate)

-> *With univariate data, we usualy only care about the overall shape of the distribution:*
+With univariate data, we usualy only care about the overall shape of the distribution

 > [Questions to ask when considering single variables](/handbook/plots-and-variables/univariate-questions/)

-How do we analyze this data?

 ### Dot Plot

-- Whenever a certain value occurs more than once in the data set, the corresponding data points fall right on top of each other, which makes it impossible to distinguish them.
+Whenever a certain value occurs more than once in the data set, the corresponding data points fall right on top of each other, which makes it impossible to distinguish them.
 This is a frequent problem, especially if the data assumes only integer values.
 The problem is avoided by shifting each point by a small random amount from its original position resulting in a *Jitter Plot*

-- Makes it hard to read off quantitative information from the graph.
+Makes it hard to read off quantitative information from the graph.
 In particular, if we are dealing with larger data sets, then we need a better type of graph, such as a *Histogram*.

 ### Jitter Plot